phenology/cgc/manuscript/joss_cgc_paper.md

 ## Tri-clustering
 For tri-clustering CGC implements the so-called Bregman cube average tri-clustering (BCAT) algorithm, which is the natural generalization of the BBAC algorithm to three dimensions [@Wu:2018].
 The algorithmic implementation with respect to the loss function and the update schema are analogous to that described above for the co-clustering.
 Importantly, the tri-clustering outcome is independent of the order in which the three dimensions of the input array are provided.

 ## Cluster refinement
 The CGC package implements an optional, secondary cluster refinement step based on the k-means method [@Wu:2016] and optimized using the Silhouette metric [@Rousseeuw:1987] as implemented in the scikit-learn package [@Pedregosa:2011].
-When

-The CGC package implements an optional cluster refinement step based on the k-means method [@Wu:2016].
-For this, we exploit the k-means implementation available in the scikit-learn package [@Pedregosa:2011].
-The co- and tri-clusters are grouped into $k$ pre-defined clusters.
-This grouping is based on statistical properties of the co- or tri-clusters and helps to better capture the patterns hidden in the data.
-The statistical properties employed by CGC are listed in the [package documentation](https://cgc.readthedocs.io).
-The optimal k value is selected within a given range, using the Silhouette metric [@Rousseeuw:1987].
+This secondary grouping is based on statistical properties of the co- or tri-clusters (see the [package documentation](https://cgc.readthedocs.io)) and helps to better capture the patterns hidden in the data.

 # Software package overview
 The CGC software is structured in the following main modules, details of which are described in the